SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

 ---
 title: Branding guidance for SharePoint Online portals
-description: Branding options and branding best practices. ms.date: 4/30/2018
+description: Describes branding requirements and general principles when branding portals in a SharePoint Online environment. ms.date: 4/30/2018
 ---